LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Two sensors have been meticulously chosen for inclusion in the study.
 The ultimate objective is to assess whether these selected sensors align with the stringent criteria of achieving an accuracy level of 1,000 ppm.
 Furthermore, the study seeks to validate whether the measuring range of these sensors appropriately corresponds to the required field strength, ensuring their suitability for the intended application.

+## Research Question and Approach

+Concerning the DeLoRI project, this study exclusively delves into the realm of permanent magnets employed for creating a homogeneous B0 field through Halbach rings.
+Other systems and spin generation for measurements are deliberately excluded from consideration but will be necessary in later stages of the DeLoRI project.

+The primary objectives of this work revolve around addressing two pivotal research questions:

+* Sensor Characterization: Can the carefully selected sensors effectively measure a magnet?
+Specifically, this involves investigating the saturation of the sensors, the linearity of field strength concerning distance from the sensor, and, in a subsequent phase, exploring temperature dependence.

+* Homogeneity Measurement: Can the chosen sensors be adeptly utilized to measure the homogeneity of a Halbach ring-based B0 field within the stringent limit of less than 1,000 ppm?
+The desired outcome is a measurement of less than 50 mühT at 1,000 ppm, with a specific focus on determining the sensors' viability for noise measurements.

+It is crucial to emphasize that the intention is not to characterize the magnets per se; rather, the emphasis lies in deriving meaningful insights about the sensors deployed.

+This work distinctly prioritizes the development of both hardware and software tailored for sensor utilization and final testing.
+Physical properties and considerations take a secondary role in comparison to the overarching goal of refining the sensor-based methodologies.

 ## Usecases

 The following section defines some usecases that the future project should be able to cover.
+These usecases define the setup of the hard- and software.
 These illustrate practical situations to understand the functionality and added value of the implemented solution for the user.

-These were defined in the course of project planning and provide an overview of how the user interacts with the project and what functionalities can be expected.
+The usecases were defined in the course of project planning and provide an overview of how the user interacts with the project and what functionalities can be expected.
-In the later accomplished evaluation process \ref{evaluation}, the defined usecases are also used as a reference to demonstrate the implemented capabilities of the solution.
+In the later accomplished evaluation process \ref{usecase-evaluation}, the defined usecases are also used as a reference to demonstrate the implemented capabilities of the solution.
+This is crucial for understanding the needs of the target group and designing the end result accordingly.

 1. **Ready to use hardware sensor designs**